 - Provide documentation of disability.
 Documentation must have a diagnosis and be on the letterhead of a certified medical professional.

-- Schedule an appointment to meet with a DSS staff member.
-Appointments can be made by calling (208) 885-6307 or by visiting room 306 of the Commons.
+- Schedule an appointment to meet with a CDAR staff member.
+Appointments can be made by calling 208-885-6307 or by visiting Suite 127 in the Bruce M. Pitman Center.

-- Meet with DSS staff to discuss appropriate accommodations.
+- Meet with CDAR staff to discuss appropriate accommodations.
 Accommodations are based on need demonstrated in disability documentation, availability of services and personal preference.

 Deaf and hard of hearing students who receive support services must notify the Captioning Coordinator if they plan on missing a class.